 Lastly was the Steak Frites with Bearnaise and Herbed Chips (29 SGD).
 A perfectly cooked steak with a taste far beyond the dollar amount.
 I’ve had some 25 dollar steaks in Singapore that were like eating a shoe, this one was tender, juicy, and well seasoned.
 The bearnaise was light and the chips were fully of the crispy goodness that perfect chips should have.

 That night we skipped desserts as they were offering a free cheese plate when ordering a bottle of wine.
-The servers were nice enough to provide us with two plates since we managed to tackle two bottles of wine.
+The servers were nice enough to provide us with two plates since we managed to tackle two bottles of wine. 😉 The cheeses were fresh and flavorful.
+I can definitely see going back and just enjoying a casual night with friends… a bottle of wine, some cheese, some shared starters, and some freshly baked desserts from their intimate bakery.

 That’s the brilliance of Spruce.
 It works on so many different levels.
 From a casual, regular night out to a fancier, full-on meal.
 I’m glad someone in Singapore is not trying to be overly fussy or showy.
 Chef-owner Travis knew his strengths and has accomplished a lot with this seemingly straightforward, yet highly polished, restaurant.